Abeer-Haroon/Heart-Tracker-MERN/README.md

 # Heart Tracker MERN App

-A MERN (Mongodb, ExpressJS, ReactJS, NodeJS) app where patients can check the risk of developing heart failure by using a predictive model built on [Watson Studio.](https://cloud.ibm.com/catalog/services/watson-studio?bss_account=e366b6e4fb004c5eaccfbe7042b670a4)
+A MERN (Mongodb, ExpressJS, ReactJS, NodeJS) app where patients can log their health details and keep a track of their heart performance.

 ## Prerequisites
 1. Install MongoDB.